 - Most workforce development funding to the city comes from the federal government, with smaller amounts in state grants.

-- The city and Partner4Work now collaborate on a summer jobs program run by the city but extended to full year with WIOA funds for opportunity youth (not employed or in school).
+- The City and Partner4Work now collaborate on a summer jobs program run by the City but extended to a full year with WIOA funds for opportunity youth (not employed or in school).

 - P4W has also initiated industry-driven workforce initiatives in health care, in the hospitality/janitorial industry—a sector hit hard by the pandemic—and in manufacturing.